SettRaziel/ruby_visualization/README.md

 -h, --help     show help text
--v, --version  prints the current version of the project -m             process the file <filename> containing meta data -a, --all      prints all possible datasets of a dataseries with
+-v, --version  prints the current version of the project -m             process the file <filename> containing meta data -a, --all      argument: <speed>; prints all possible datasets of a dataseries
+               with a pause between the output of every dataset defined by
+               speed: 0 mean manual a value > 0 an animation speed in seconds, excludes -i
-               a pause between the output of every dataset, excludes -i -c, --coord    arguments: <x> <y>; interpolates the data for the given coordinate (x,y) at default dataset index 0, can be combined with -i
+-c, --coord    arguments: <x> <y>; interpolates the data for the given
+               coordinate (x,y) at default dataset index 0, can be combined with -i
+-d, --delta    arguments: <first_index> <second_index>; subtracts the first
--e, --extreme  marks the extreme values in a dataset with ++ for a maximum
-               and -- for a minimum, also prints the coordinates of the extreme values below the legend
+               dataset from the second dataset and visualizes the difference -e, --extreme  marks the extreme values in a dataset with ++ for a maximum and -- for a minimum, also prints the coordinates of the extreme values below the legend